Gretel Cusell

 More than just a food bank

 Grietje knows the clients who come here well.
 And, like other volunteers, often goes the extra mile.
 For example, one time a woman with children found herself alone after her husband left her.
 Grietje did not hesitate for a moment and started calling around and within 2 weeks this woman was helped with a complete furnishing for her house and the right step towards professional help.
-That's what gives Gretel energy.
+That's what gives Grietje energy.
 No matter how sad the story, helping helps.
-A colleague of hers noticed that a client had been walking for months on shoes that were far too old, with holes and actually completely worn out.
-He asked about the size of his shoes and the following week took other good, shoes for him.
+A colleague of hers noticed that a client had been walking for months on shoes that were far too old, with holes and completely worn out.
+He asked about the size of his shoes and the following week he brought other good, shoes for him.
 A small gesture, but so important.
 Of course, this is not the job of the volunteers, but this shows the warmth and attention these people have for their fellow man.

 "It's not just the fish you give, but the rod that helps them learn to fish themselves."